Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: The Data-Driven Case: Robustly Safe Controller Synthesis From Noisy Data

-Lemma~\ref{le:quasiconvex_safetyconstraints} exploits the upperbound $\norm{\hatbm{\Phi}_{uy}}_\infty\leq \tau$ to take into account the worst-case increase in the values of the input and output signals due to uncertainty.
-One can interpret \eqref{eq:quasiconvex_constraints1}-\eqref{eq:quasiconvex_constraints2} as a kind of constraint tightening approach related to the one that is used in the robust learning-based MPC literature \cite{zanon2020safe}.
+Lemma~\ref{le:quasiconvex_safetyconstraints} exploits the upper bound $\norm{\hatbm{\Phi}_{uy}}_\infty\leq \tau$ to quantify the worst-case effect of the disturbances in increasing the values of the inputs and the outputs.
 In our setup, similar to \cite{dean2019safely}, the feasible set shrinks in the presence of larger impulse and free response estimation error $\epsilon_\infty$.
 This is because \eqref{eq:quasiconvex_constraints1}-\eqref{eq:quasiconvex_constraints2} are more restrictive, and will eventually become infeasible for sufficiently large $\epsilon_\infty$.
 Instead, the effect of increasing the value of $\tau$ is less intuitive.
-Indeed, as $\tau$ increases, the constraint $\norm{{\hatbf{\Phi}}_{uy}}_\infty \leq \tau$ softens while \eqref{eq:quasiconvex_constraints1}-\eqref{eq:quasiconvex_constraints2} tightens.
+Indeed, as $\tau$ increases, the constraint $\norm{{\hatbf{\Phi}}_{uy}}_\infty \leq \tau$ softens while \eqref{eq:quasiconvex_constraints1}-\eqref{eq:quasiconvex_constraints2} tighten.
 It is therefore necessary to explicitly optimize over $\tau$.
-Further discussion and comparison with the MPC literature can be found in \cite{dean2019safely} for the state-feedback case.
-We are now ready to establish a reformulation of problem~\eqref{prob:robust_IOP}.
+We are now ready to establish a relaxation of problem~\eqref{prob:robust_IOP}.